Orange County Title Curative Lawyer

 How Are Title Issues Resolved?

 There are several ways that a real estate attorney can help you work through the curative process.
 If, for example, a lien is revealed during the title search, it will likely be listed under the requirements section.
-To help resolve the lien from the title, they will work with the title company to do the following:
+To help resolve a lien on the title, they will work with the title company to do the following:

-• Contacting the lender who currently holds the lien.
-It will likely not be the same as the lender that you are using but will be referred to as the payoff lender.
+• Contact the lender who currently holds the lien.
+It will likely not be the same as the lender that you are using, but it will be referred to as the payoff lender.

 • Work with the payoff lender to inform them that the mortgage is going to be paid off.